The U.S. Embassy in Minsk is pleased to announce the annual Fulbright competition for Belarusian scholars for the 2020-2021 academic year.

 All candidates must currently be affiliated with one of the universities or research institutions in Belarus.
 Special preference will be given to candidates who have the capacity and commitment to take full advantage of a program of research or lecturing at a U.S. institution, and who are willing to share their experience and knowledge after returning to Belarus.
 The Fulbright experience should be of value not only to the scholar, but also to the scholar’s home university – its students and faculty – as well as to the host U.S. institution.
 Fulbright scholars serve as cultural ambassadors and should be prepared to speak about their country, culture, and research to academic and community groups.

-The interested candidates also must:
+Interested candidates also must:

-- be citizens of Belarus
+- be citizens and residents of Belarus

 - hold a Ph.D. or a post-graduate academic degree of “Kandydat Nauk” or “Doctor Nauk” in the field of research/lecturing